neo4j-labs/llm-graph-builder/README.md

 ## Functions/Modules

 # extract_graph_from_file(uri, userName, password, file_path, model):
-   Extracts a Neo4jGraph from a PDF file based on the model.
+   Extracts nodes , relationships and properties from a PDF file leveraging LLM models.

     Args:
    	 uri: URI of the graph to extract